dabit3/aws-appsync-react-workshop/README.md

 ?
 Please select from one of the above mentioned services: GraphQL ?
 Provide API name: ConferenceAPI
 ?
 Choose an authorization type for the API: API key
 ?
+Enter a description for the API key: <some description>
+?
+After how many days from now the API key should expire (1-365): 365 ?
+Do you want to configure advanced settings for the GraphQL API: No ?
 Do you have an annotated GraphQL schema?
 N
 ?
 Do you want a guided schema creation?
 Y
 ?
 What best describes your project: Single object with fields